andriylak/searchtrees/Readme.md

 - **`_left_rotate`**: Performs a left rotation on the given node.
 - **`_buildTheBalancedTree_helper`**: Helper method for building a balanced AVL tree from a sorted array.
 - **`mergeList`**: Static method, which merges two sorted lists of key-value pairs into a single sorted list.

+## Future of the project
+Currently, only AVL trees have been implemented.
+Future updates aim to include all data structures mentioned in the introduction.